Sushant-M/agusmakmun.github.io/about.md

 title: About
 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a software developer with experience in C and Android Programming.

-email: agus[at]python.web.id
+email: sushant.post[at]gmail.com